Bashneft-Ufaneftekhim

 Bashneft-Ufaneftekhim is a large oil refinery located in Ufa, Russia, founded in 1957 by Chernikov.
-It specializes in the refining of several hydrocarbons such as West Siberian oil, a high-sulfur oil blend from the Arlanskoye field, and gas condensate.
+It specializes in the refining of several hydrocarbons, such as West Siberian oil, a high-sulfur oil blend from the Arlanskoye field, and gas condensate.
 The refinery produces various grades of fuel and petrochemicals.

 Bashneft-Ufaneftekhim provides fuel and gas catalysis and aromatic hydrocarbon production.
 The refinery operates coking, hydrocracking, catalytic cracking, de-asphalting, visbreaking, and bitumen technology units.

 Products

-The plant produces almost 60 types of products, including gasoline, fuel oil, diesel fuel, liquefied gases, and aromatic hydrocarbons.
+The plant produces almost sixty types of products, including gasoline, fuel oil, diesel fuel, liquefied gases, and aromatic hydrocarbons.

 History

-In November 1954 the Chernikov Oil Refinery was founded in the city of Chernikovsk.
-In 1962 the plant was renamed Ufa Oil Refinery named after the XXII Congress of the CPSU.
-Since 1992 he has been a joint—stock company Ufaneftekhim, since 1993 — an open joint—stock company, since 1994 he has been a member of the Bashkir Petrochemical Company, since 2012 - a modern status.
+In November 1954, the Chernikov Oil Refinery was founded in the city of Chernikovsk.
+In 1962, the plant was renamed Ufa Oil Refinery named after the XXII Congress of the CPSU.
+Since 1992, it has been a joint—stock company, Ufaneftekhim, and, since 1993, it has been an open joint—stock company.
+Since 1994, it has been a member of the Bashkir Petrochemical Company.